Money in the Bank ladder match: 2007

 Kennedy ultimately won at WrestleMania 23, after ramming Punk off the ladder using another ladder (Edge had been taken out earlier by Jeff Hardy).
 During the next few weeks, Kennedy kept declaring that he would cash in the briefcase at WrestleMania XXIV, however, on the May 7, 2007 episode of Raw, he defended and lost the Money in the Bank briefcase to Edge.
 Kennedy was the first wrestler in WWE history to lose the briefcase without cashing it in.
-The following night at the taping for the May 11, 2007 episode of SmackDown!, World Heavyweight Champion The Undertaker and Batista fought to a draw in a steel cage match, after which a returning Mark Henry assaulted Undertaker and left him injured in the ring.
-As Henry was leaving, Edge came to the ring with his briefcase, handed it to referee Jim Korderas, and defeated the Undertaker after one spear to win the World Heavyweight Championship for the first time.
+The following night at the taping for the May 11, 2007 episode of SmackDown!, World Heavyweight Champion The Undertaker and Batista fought to a draw in a steel cage match, after which a returning Mark Henry assaulted The Undertaker and left him injured in the ring.
+As Henry was leaving, Edge came to the ring with his briefcase, handed it to referee Jim Korderas, and defeated The Undertaker after one spear to win the World Heavyweight Championship for the first time.
 Edge thus became the first person to gain the Money in the Bank contract twice.